 hreflang tags or attributes are used to communicate to search engines the language used within a content page and to showcase variations of content based on users' locations.

 The hreflang tag, also referred to as hreflang attribute, is used to communicate to search engines what language a website uses on specific pages.
 This helps crawlers and search engines index the content properly and display it as a result in the search engine page results for people searching in that language.

 To easily add (or identify) a hreflang tag in a page, use rel="alternate" hreflang="x".
 Here's a code sample for 2 variations of English on the same site:

 Why use hreflang tags on a website?

-> The main reason to use a hreflang attribute on the site is for localization purposes and to inform search engines about the language used on specific pages.
-If a website has multiple languages for the same page, the hreflang tag to showcase the fact there is targeted content for multiple languages or even variants of a single language.
+The main reason to use a hreflang attribute on a site is for localization purposes and to inform search engines about the language used on specific pages.
+If a website has multiple languages for the same page, the hreflang tag showcases the fact that there is targeted content for multiple languages or even variants of a single language.
 This is an extremely helpful tag to have on a website with variations in terms of currency, culture, or shipping.